emgong/double-takes/app/posts/2013-06-23-the-sourcemap-workflow-pipeline.md

         in staging:

-        - to visualize/debug a single piece of both of the above in a staging environment
+        - to visualize/debug a single piece of a minified bundle of javascript files in a staging or production environment

         HELP FORMATTING!
         """